 We are investing in new facilities that will bring researchers closer across the disciplinary boundaries, as well as bridge the gap between research and industry.
-For example, we are currently investing £77 million into our Translational Research Facility, which will house the Cardiff Catalysis Institute and the Institute for Compound Semiconductors as part of the University’s Innovation Campus.
+For example, we are currently investing £77 million into our Translational Research Hub, which will house the Cardiff Catalysis Institute and the Institute for Compound Semiconductors as part of the University’s Innovation Campus.
 Both Institutes have close links with industry and this investment will enable better engagement with the private sector to generate commercial revenue streams from our research.

 The University is a member of Athena Swan, which recognises our commitment to the advancement of gender equality.
 Many of our Schools currently hold a Bronze Award.
 We are also home to the Cardiff Women in Science network which exists to support female scientists across the University.